What is Counselling / Psychotherapy

 As a member of the BACP, I am bound by the ethical framework which outlines the responsibilities and values a therapist holds.

 I work integratively, meaning that I utilize parts of different therapeutic methods that I feel best fit the needs of each client.
-On the whole, I will use mainly Person Centred theory, with elements of Gestalt and CBT.
+On the whole, I will use mainly Psychodynamic theory, with elements of Person Centred, Gestalt and CBT.

-The therapy is client-driven, placing value on individual autonomy and reflection rather than analysis.
+The therapy is client-driven, placing value on individual autonomy and reflection in addition to interpretation and analysis.
 I believe that change comes from self-knowledge, in particular how unconscious processes and past events impact present day feelings and behaviours.

 How long does it take?